 Just like Neuschwanstein, however, arrive before sunrise and on a weekday during the off season.
 Burg Eltz sees hundreds to thousands of visitors a day.
 By 9am, there is typically a line of cars on the road waiting to park, and you won’t be able to get a photo on the bridge without many other tourists in the background.

 Hire local and get you a photographer who can “do both”!
 I’m Mariah, elopement photographer, trail athlete, and part mountain goat.
 I’m uncompromising in delivering the BEST elopement experience possible.
-I am dedicated to creating immersive spaces for my couples to be themselves on their elopement day.
+I create immersive spaces for my couples to be themselves on their elopement day.
 More than a photographer, I am an empath and storyteller who’s passionate about holding space for my couples to connect.
 I don’t pose you.
 I guide you through romantic connection, with the goal that you know each other even better, and feel even closer, at the end of your elopement day.

 You should be able to feel your photos in your bones, and your elopement story should be like lightning in a bottle every time you revisit it.